HardisonCo/.github/international/mali/ml-health/hms-mcp/index.md

 ## Integration Points

-This document outlines how HMS-MCP is integrated with ml_Health systems in Mali.
+This document outlines how HMS-MCP is integrated with ml-health systems in Mali.